seyerjo/fa2trakt/docs/03_features.md

   2. It checks if the `title` is provided (not null or empty).
   3. It determines the base URL: `https://trakt.tv/search/shows` if `isSeries` is true, or `https://trakt.tv/search/movies` otherwise.
   4. It URL-encodes the `title` string using `encodeURIComponent()` to handle spaces and special characters safely.
-  5. It constructs the final URL string by appending `?query=` and the encoded title to the base URL.
+  5. It constructs the final URL string by appending `?q=` and the encoded title to the base URL.
   6. The complete URL string is returned.
 - **Edge Cases:**
   - **Empty Title:** If the title string is empty, the function should handle this gracefully (currently throws `errorTitleRequired`).
 A search URL with an empty query might be valid but yield no results on Trakt.